Lemoncode/svelte-workshop/04-store-login/README.md

   case we will store an object, so we can check the difference between replacing the value and updating it.

-We can create an store
+The steps to create the store are the following:

-- We will import _writable_ store from _svelte-store_: this will allow us to hold a global data and be able to update it.
+- We will import _writable_ store from _svelte-store_: this will allow us to hold global data and be able to update it.

 - Then we will initialize the store with the initial value, it could be a simple string, but for this example we will use an object just to allow us to check the difference between replacing the value and updating it.